 From the most dominant mammal to the extremely cunning reptile, there are a handful of animals that kill for reasons other than food consumption.
 As most of us understand that everything that takes place in the animal kingdom has a purpose, it is quite a shock to learn that some would slaughter their mates for no substantial reason.
 Here’s a quick look:

 Have you seen Walt Disney’s The Lion King?
-Not only is it one of the highest-grossing animated films of all time, but it also shows the nature of lions to try to get rid of the cubs of other males for reproductive purposes and to gain recognition.
-Known to strategically kill cubs of hyenas and cheetahs, research has shown that these enormous cats enjoy going on a killing spree when prey is abundant without the purpose of feeding on them.
+Not only is it one of the highest-grossing animated films of all time, but it also shows the nature of lions to try to get rid of the cubs of other males for reproductive purposes and to gain recognition (obviously the lioness defends the cubs fiercely).
+Known to strategically kill cubs of hyenas and cheetahs (see our post cheetah symbolism), research has shown that these enormous cats enjoy going on a killing spree when prey is abundant without the purpose of feeding on them.

 Regarded as perhaps the most sociable and intelligent animal in the sea, these naturally sensitive and peaceful creatures are capable of putting together a group to gang up and kill other marine mammals.
 Rumored to be feared by sharks, they defend their territory with absolute firmness, all while flashing a smile and giving high-fives to friendly tourists.

 A native only to Madagascar, these wet-nosed and wide-eyed primates could go as far as distracting their mates to create an opportunity to launch their offspring from a tree to ensure his hereditary line.
 Highly sociable but tends to become aggressive, this gutsy creature would go to such measures just to turn up the female in their species’ heat.